tangentsoft/pidp8i/README.md

     installed simulator configuration scripts to match the changes in the newly-generated `boot/*.script` files under the build directory.

-2. If the change is to the binary PDP-8 media image files and you're unwilling to overwrite your existing ones wholesale, you'll have to mount both versions of the media image files under the PDP-8 simulator and copy the changes over by hand.
+2. If the change is to the binary PDP-8 media image files — including the [generated OS/8 disk images](#os8di) — and you're unwilling to overwrite your existing ones wholesale, you'll have to mount both versions of the media image files under the PDP-8 simulator and copy the changes over by hand.

-3. If your previously installed binary OS media images — e.g. the OS/8
-    RK05 disk image that the simulator boots from by default — are precious but the simulator configuration scripts aren't precious, you can just copy the generated `boot/*.script` files from the build directory into the installation directory, `$prefix/share/boot`.
+3. If your previously installed binary OS media images — e.g. the [OS/8 RK05 disk image](#os8di) that the simulator boots from by default — are precious but the simulator configuration scripts aren't precious, you can just copy the generated `boot/*.script` files from the build directory into the installation directory, `$prefix/share/boot`.
 (See the `--prefix` option above for the meaning of `$prefix`.)

 4. If neither your previously installed simulator configuration files nor the binary media images are precious, you can force the